St Luke’s Trustees, President and Patrons

 Julia Delaney

-Julia’s career and voluntary work have always been driven by a commitment to making a meaningful difference in people’s lives.
+Julia’s career and voluntary work have always been driven by a commitment to making a meaningful difference in people’s lives and is a Finance Director of a national charity, The Conservation Volunteers.

 A Chartered Accountant by profession, she has held senior leadership positions including Chief Executive Officer and Chief Finance Officer across Trusts and Charities.
 Her experience includes the Children’s Hospice sector, and she was honoured to serve on the Boards of Hospice UK and Weston Park Cancer Charity.